- Program Learning Outcomes

 Gerontology at SF State includes advocacy for the aged in the continuum of care and actively engages in activities through links with other professionals to provide a comprehensive model of consumer-driven health and human services.
 Students can participate in learning and service where skills of needs assessment, program development, implementation and evaluation directly contribute to the community's well-being.

 Gerontology is one of the fastest growing disciplines within the field of Health and Human Services.
-Current demographic projections indicate that California will experience a doubling of the population over the age of 65 in the year 2020; furthermore, of all age groups, the group over age 85, the oldest old, is increasing at the greatest rate.
-Not only will there be greater numbers of older persons in 2020, they will be increasingly single, female, and ethnically diverse.
-An M.A. degree in Gerontology prepares the student for effective performance in a career of service to older Americans.
-It also lays a firm academic foundation in applied gerontology for students who choose to work toward a doctoral degree.
+California has recently experienced a doubling of the population over the age of 65; the number of individuals over the age of 85 is increasing at the greatest rate.
+By 2030, all baby boomers will be age 65+, 1 in every 5 residents (20%) will be retirement age, and the population will be more racially and ethnically diverse.
+An M.A. degree in Gerontology prepares the student for effective and opportune performance in a career of service to older Americans.
+It also lays a firm academic foundation in applied gerontology for students who choose to work toward a doctoral or professional degree.
 Students have the opportunity to choose a number of career paths in the field of aging within the public and private sectors.

 Long-Term Care Administration (LTCA) is a career opportunity in a period of expansion and diversification.
 Professional requirements vary widely depending on state and federal regulations for the specific area of administration.
 Long-term care administrators manage and direct the daily operations of long-term care facilities.
 Employment opportunities for long-term care administrators are available and may be found in assisted living facilities, geriatric care centers, home health care agencies, hospice facilities, hospital systems, rehabilitation facilities, residential care facilities for the elderly, retirement communities, senior centers, skilled nursing facilities, and special population programs (AIDS and mental health).